tania-andersen/python-scraper/README.md

 The function uses Playwright to launch a browser, navigate to the login page (if `username`, `username_selector`, `password_selector`, and `login_url` are provided), logs in (if `username` is provided), and then navigates to each page of the search results and extracts the URLs for the detail pages using the `detail_url_selector`.
 The detail pages are the downloaded to the folder detail_pages.

+Password is requested by terminal input with the getpass library.
+(This doesn't work with IDEs such as VS Code and Pycharm, so run it from the terminal.)

 ## Example

 A simple (working, real world) example: